ktaranov/sqlserver-kit/SSMS/SSMS_Tips.md

 Full instruction here: [EXTENDED EVENTS AND PROFILER: XE PROFILER]

+<a id="35"></a>
+## Vulnerability Assessment in SSMS
+You will need version 17.4 for the Vulnerability Assessment feature.
+Right-click to any database to start a scan.

+More info here: [SQL Vulnerability Assessment Available in SSMS] and [Vulnerability Assessment features](https://docs.microsoft.com/en-us/sql/relational-databases/security/sql-vulnerability-assessment)

 <a id="reference"></a>
 Reference:
  - [Free Course: SQL Server Management Studio Shortcuts & Secrets](https://sqlworkbooks.com/course/sql-server-management-studio-shortcuts-secrets/) (by Kendra Little)